rossvideo/Catena/sdks/java/README.md

    Download into your `eclipse/dropins` folder the [os-maven-plugin-x.y.z.jar](https://repo1.maven.org/maven2/kr/motd/maven/os-maven-plugin/).

 ## Compiling and generating the jars
+1. Open Terminal
+2. Navigate to the script directory using `cd ~/Catena/sdks/java/scripts`
+3. Run the build script using `./build.sh`

+## Running the test applications

+1. Open Terminal
+2. Navigate to the script directory using `cd ~/Catena/sdks/java/scripts`
+3. Run the test script using `./run_tests.sh`

+NOTE: Use of one of the following args are required for this script
+- `--server`
+- `--client`
+- `--server-client`
+- `--help` (Description of each arg)

+### (--- Tests and Compiling below are deprecated ---)

+## Compiling and generating the jars
 Simply run: `mvn clean package` in the `Catena` project root directory.
 Resulting jars will be in `Catena/build/java` directory.

-## Running the test applications

 ### Running the server-only test application (Device simulator)
 The Client application connect to a server on the localhost and performs some predefined operations on it.